 This project includes visual collaboration with students at Otis College of Art and Design's Integrated Learning program, 'The Right to the Street' class taught by Linda Samuels and mentor Dorit Cypis.

 Based in LA's Skid Row, LAPD creates work that connects lived experience of those who live in poverty to the political and social forces that shape their communities and lives.
+This project with OPCC is funded in part by a grant from The National Endowment for the Arts' Theater program.

 For more information visit: http://www.lapovertydept.org